 4 – Homemade organic sugar scrub – Homemade sugar scrub is both the best homemade gift I’ve ever received and given.
 People love fancy bath products and this one is so easy that your gift making is done in a flash.
 You can also make salt scrub and you can personalize the scents.
 For Christmas, you may want to try this cinnamon scrub or candy cane bath salts.

-5 – Homemade calender for kids - Last year my friend and I made calenders for our kids.
+5 – Homemade calendar for kids – Last year my friend and I made calendars for our kids.
 It took a bit of time, but was an inexpensive gift and fun too.
 Also, the kids really liked them.
-You can print out your own calender template on the computer or buy a very inexpensive calender at the store and go nuts decorating (what I did).
+You can print out your own calendar template on the computer or buy a very inexpensive calendar at the store and go nuts decorating (what I did).
 I suggest this gift for kids only, because they’re not super design-picky, whereas adults have VERY specific ideas when it comes to what hangs on their wall.
-See the homemade calender tutorial (coming soon).

 6 – Homemade clock – I made a homemade wooden clock for a friend a long time ago and she’s had it hanging up for 12 years now.
 Mine was fancy – I painted it full of stars and celestial colors.
 This is a good project if you’re a decent painter.
 If you’re not a decent painter, go with a solid color scheme or use a unique recycled item to make your clock.
 To make a homemade clock, head to your nearest craft store (unless you own a wood shop) get a basic clock front plus the back mechanical workings.
 See this guide to homemade clocks.
 You can also try a homemade literary clock.